bekicot/projects/_projects/git_task_list.md

   - Search issue by tag.

 ##### Phase 2
-- Add support to all GSOC 2018 organizations that are using GitLab.com as an issue tracker.
+- Add support to known GSOC 2018 organizations that are using GitLab.com as an issue tracker.
 - Add support GitLab CE
 - Add Discourse support.